 Major, Minor, Honours

 Memorial University offers B.Sc. degree programs at the St. John’s campus and at Grenfell campus.
-The B.Sc. degree (general or honours) requires the completion of 120 credit hours and generally takes four years to complete.
+The B.Sc. degree (general or honours) requires the completion of 120 credit hours (40 courses) and generally takes four years to complete.

 Major programs for the B.Sc. are offered in all departments in the Faculty of Science, as well as in the Departments of Economics and Geography.
 Normally the major is chosen at the end of first year.
 You must choose a major.

-A minor is a secondary field of study, and requires completion of at least 8 courses in that subject area.
+A minor is a secondary field of study, and requires completion of at least eight courses in that subject area.
 A student may elect to study an optional minor for their B.Sc. program in Biochemistry, Biology, Chemistry, Computer Science, Earth Sciences, Economics, Geography, Mathematics and Statistics, Ocean Sciences, Physics and Physical Oceanography or Psychology.
 Other optional minors for the B.Sc. program may be chosen from the Faculty of Arts, or in business administration, international business, music history, or music and culture.
 In the Faculty of Science, a minor is optional.

 The bachelor of science honours (B.Sc.
 Hons.) is available in each of the major subject areas.
 An honours degree requires study at an advanced level and demands a high quality of work throughout the program.
 Honours students engage in research and gain hands-on experience that is excellent preparation for graduate work or careers in their discipline.
 See the undergraduate officer in the department concerned if you have questions about completing an Honours degree.